 Sicily: Pasta pesce spada e menta

-Ketty Scarcella from our Babilonia partner school in Taormina, Sicily, recommends Spaghetti con Spada e Menta – spaghetti with swordfish and mint.
+Ketty Scarcella from our Babilonia partner school in Taormina, Sicily, thinks that the best Italian food is the Spaghetti con Spada e Menta (spaghetti with swordfish and mint).

 “Amongst the most famous fish products are fried minnows, in Sicilian dialect called cicireddu or sciabbacheddu, which are often sold in the markets of Palermo just like typical street foods like octopus, sea urchins and raw and cooked seafood.
 The markets are one of the things that I love most about my country… they are a journey among the people of Sicily: atmosphere, magic, colours, voices and chaos… the discovery of the real Sicilianity!”